 The number of doctoral degrees awarded in Switzerland continues to grow, and statistics show that after obtaining the title the majority of graduates work in a non-academic field (public or private).
 It is also well documented that it is possible to move back and forth between the academic and extra-academic worlds.

-CUSO’s new series sheds light on what it means to become a professional after your thesis, in 6 portraits.
-Every 2 weeks from October 6, on this page!
+CUSO’s series sheds light on what it means to become a professional after your thesis.
+Discover the season 3 every 2 weeks from September 8, on this page!

 Season 1, episode 6 : Our last portrait for this season: Samer Angelone, PhD in ecology and genetics from the University of Jaén in Spain, scientific filmmaker and currently director of the Global Science film festival (sciencefilm.ch).